kellej6/IT4063C.github.io/content/instructor/index.md

   - what kind of questions can data help you answer.
 Pick a project early on in the semester, throughout the semester you'll be answering new questions based on the topic you selected for yourself.
   - a single GitHub Repo for that, with multiple entries
 	- 1 college credit represents approximately 1 hour spent in a classroom and 2 hours spent on homework each week.
 As such, you're expected to put in around 9 hours in this class between reviewing the videos, readings, and working on assignments.
-	- release the first 3 modules
+	- release the first 3 modules at the same time

 http://www.socr.umich.edu/people/dinov/2017/Spring/DSPA_HS650/DSPA_Topics.html